buehler/mse-master-thesis/sections/02_definitions.md

 This project builds upon two former projects "Distributed Authentication Mesh" [@buehler:DistAuthMesh] and "Common Identities in a Distributed Authentication Mesh" [@buehler:CommonIdentity].
 The past work defined a general concept for distributed authentication [@buehler:DistAuthMesh] and the definition and implementation of a common identity that is shared between the applications in the mesh [@buehler:CommonIdentity].

 The goal of this project is to achieve a truly distributed mesh.
 To reach a distributed state in the mesh and to be able to trust other trust zones, a contract between each zone must exist.
 This project defines and implements the contract and provides the tools that are necessary to run such a mesh in Kubernetes.
 In this project, we analyze different options to form a contract between distant parties and define the specific properties of the contract.
-After the analyzation and definition, an open-source implementation shall show the feasibility and the usability of the distributed authentication mesh.
+After the analyzation and definition, an open-source implementation shall show the feasibility and the usability of the Distributed Authentication Mesh.

 Service mesh functionality, such as service discovery even for distant services, is not part of the authentication mesh nor of this project.
 While the authentication mesh is able to run alongside with a service mesh, it must not interfere with the resolution of the communication.
 The applications that are part of the mesh must be able to respect the `HTTP_PROXY` and `HTTPS_PROXY` variables, since the Kubernetes Operator will inject those variables into the application.
 This technique allows the mesh to configure a local sidecar as the proxy for the application.

 ## Introduction into Kubernetes

-Since the provided implementation of the distributed authentication mesh runs on Kubernetes, this section gives a brief overview of Kubernetes and the used patterns.
+Since the provided implementation of the Distributed Authentication Mesh runs on Kubernetes, this section gives a brief overview of Kubernetes and the used patterns.
 Kubernetes is a workload manager that can load balance tasks on several nodes (servers).
 The explained patterns allow developers to extend the basic Kubernetes functionality.

 ### Basic Terminology